Kadambini Ganguly

-Kadambini Bose Ganguly (18 July 1861 – 3 October 1923) was one of the first Indian female doctors who practised with a degree in modern medicine.
-She was the first Indian woman to practice medicine in India.
+Kadambini Bose Ganguly (18 July 1861 – 3 October 1923) was the first Indian female doctor of western medicine.
+She and Anandibai Joshi both got their degree in Western medicine in 1886.
+However, she was India's first practicing lady doctor, as Anandibai died soon after.
+She was India's first practicing female doctor in modern medicine.
 Ganguly was the first woman to gain admission to Calcutta Medical College in 1884, subsequently trained in Scotland, and established a successful medical practice in India.
 She was the first woman speaker in the Indian National Congress.

 Early life

-Kadambini was born in Bengali Kayastha family as Kadambini Basu who was the daughter of Brahmo reformer Braja Kishore Basu.
-She was born on 18 July 1861 at Bhagalpur, Bengal Presidency (modern day Bihar) in British India, raised in Barisal.
-The family was from Chandsi, in Barisal which is now in Bangladesh.
+Kadambini was born in a Bengali Kulin Kayastha family as Kadambini Basu who was the daughter of Brahmo reformer Braja Kishore Basu.
+She was born on 18 July 1861 at Bhagalpur, Bengal Presidency (modern day Bihar) in British India.
+The family was from Chandshi, in Barisal which is now in Bangladesh.
 Her father was headmaster of Bhagalpur School.
-He and Abhay Charan Mallick started the movement for women's emancipation at Bhagalpur, establishing the women's organisation Bhagalpur Mahila Samiti in 1863, the first in India.
+He and Abhay Charan Mallick started the movement for women's emancipation at Bhagalpur, establishing the women's organization Bhagalpur Mahila Samiti in 1863, the first in India.

-Despite coming from an upper caste Bengali community that did not support women's education, Kadambini initially received English education at the Brahmo Eden Female School, Dacca; subsequently at Hindu Mahila Vidyalaya, Ballygunj Calcutta which was renamed as Banga Mahila Vidyalaya in 1876.
-The school merged with Bethune School (established by Bethune) in 1878 and she became the first woman to pass the University of Calcutta entrance examination.
-She passed the FA exam in 1880.
-It was partly in recognition of her efforts that Bethune College first introduced FA (First Arts), and then graduation courses in 1883.
-She and Chandramukhi Basu became the first graduates from Bethune College, and also the first female graduates in the country.
+Despite coming from an upper caste Bengali community that did not support women's education, Kadambini initially received English education at the Brahmo Eden Female School, Dacca; subsequently at Hindu Mahila Vidyalaya, Calcutta which was renamed as Banga Mahila Vidyalaya in 1876.
+She became the first woman to pass the University of Calcutta entrance examination.
+In 1882, along with Chandramukhi Basu, she passed the examination of the Bachelor of Arts (BA) degree from the University of Calcutta.
+She and Chandramukhi became the first female graduates in the country.

+After graduating, Kadambini Devi decided to study medicine.
+In 1883, she enrolled at Calcutta Medical College.
+She was awarded the GBMC (Graduate of Bengal Medical College) degree in 1886.
+She was the first Indian woman to be allowed to practice Western medicine.

+Politics

+After studying at a medical college for five years, she worked for a while at Lady Dufferin Hospital in 1888 for a monthly salary of 300 rupees before going to England.
+In 1895, she went to Nepal for the treatment of the Queen Mother.
+In 1889, Kadambini was one of the first six women delegates elected to the Fifth Session of the Congress in Bombay.
+The following year, she spoke at the Sixth Session of the Congress in Calcutta.
+Kadambini was the first woman speaker at the Congress.
+Kadambini was the first president of the Transvaal Indian Association, founded by Gandhiji's colleague Henry Pollock, and a member of the Women's Conference held in Calcutta in 1907.
+In 1914, she presided over the General Brahmo Samaj session in Calcutta.
+This session was organized in honour of Mahatma Gandhi.